thirumurthis/Learnings/Jaeger/install_jaeger.md

 * Use `mvn clean install` command to create the jar file.

-* Once jar file is generated, execute two instance of application with below commands
+* Once jar file is generated, execute two instances of application with the below commands.

 ```plaintext